chicio/chicio.github.io/_posts/2018-03-02-code-review-whats-it-is-and-why-it-is-important.md

 meaningful names")), I talked about my new experience at [lastminute.com group](http://www.lastminutegroup.com "lastminute.com group") and how much we care about code quality.
 In fact I already talked about the fact that we do [pair programming during our daily job](/2018/01/16/ide-refactoring-android-studio-xcode-appcode-webstorm-jetbrains.html "pair programming").
-  But pair programming are not the only techniques we use to be sure that our software matches high code quality standard :sunglasses:.
+  But pair programming is not the only techniques we use to be sure that our software matches high code quality standard :sunglasses:.
   One of the most important procedure I use during my daily job with my colleagues is code review.
 What is it?
 Let's see a standard definition from [wikipedia](https://en.wikipedia.org/wiki/Code_review "code review"):